1200wd/web-coineva/content/create-litecoin-multisig-transaction.rst

 But before you continue please check if the transaction is the same as the original transaction.
-Besides software or human mistakes it is a possibility someone hacks into your online PC and change the transaction so it send outputs to another address.
+Besides software or human mistakes it is a possibility someone hacks into your online PC and change the transaction so it sends outputs to another address.

 Send transaction